RiccardoParrino/MyCRM/README.md

 This project was developed entirely by me as a form of practice following a period of self-study.

-The purpose of the project is to demonstrate the skills I have acquired, both from a development perspective (frontend - Angular, and backend - Spring Boot) and from an organizational standpoint (based on the free version of Jira software).
+The purpose of the project is to demonstrate the skills I have acquired, both from a development perspective (frontend - Angular, and backend - Spring Boot) and from an organizational viewpoint (based on Jira software).

 The project will be deployed on Amazon AWS cloud platform as an integral part of the acquired skills, but it will be accessible only upon request due to the platform’s operational costs.

-You may not use the software in any way.
+This project is distributed under license Creative Commons BY-NC-ND.

 # Informazioni sul Progetto